Orinwebsolutions/custom-endpoint/README.md

 2. Click Upload Plugin button on top.
 And upload the "custom-endpoint.zip" file
 3. Click "Install now",
 4. When installation is complete, you’ll see “Plugin installed successfully.”
 Click the Activate Plugin button at the bottom of the page.

-You can access [wordpress guide](https://wordpress.org/support/article/managing-plugins/#manual-upload-via-wordpress-admin) for more refernce.
+Here is [wordpress guide](https://wordpress.org/support/article/managing-plugins/#manual-upload-via-wordpress-admin) for more reference.

 Upload Method:

+1. Unzip "custom-endpoint.zip" file
-1. Upload 'custom-endpoint' to the '/wp-content/plugins/' directory using FTP
+2. Upload 'custom-endpoint' files to the '/wp-content/plugins/' directory using [FTP/SFTP](https://help.one.com/hc/en-us/articles/115005585709-How-do-I-connect-to-an-SFTP-server-with-FileZilla-)
+3. Login to wordpress admin
-2. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin through the 'Plugins' menu in WordPress

 ## Features ##